Rent Increases

 There are some exceptions to the rules about rent increases:

-• Non-profit housing: If a tenant lives in non-profit housing that falls under section 2 of the Residential Tenancy Regulation, and their rent is also related to their income, the rules about rent increases do not apply.
+- Non-profit housing: If a tenant lives in non-profit housing that falls under section 2 of the Residential Tenancy Regulation, and their rent is also related to their income, the rules about rent increases do not apply.

-• Additional occupants added: If you wish to move someone in to your rental unit, you should first check your tenancy agreement.
+- Additional occupants added: If you wish to move someone into your rental unit, you should first check your tenancy agreement.
 Your landlord may be allowed to raise your rent for additional occupants, but only if your agreement specifies by how much.
 If your tenancy agreement does not include such a term, your landlord cannot legally raise your rent when an additional occupant moves in.
 See section 13 and section 40 of the Residential Tenancy Act (RTA) for more information.

 Your landlord can apply to the Residential Tenancy Branch (RTB) for an additional rent increase above the allowable annual percentage.
 Arbitrators will only allow these additional rent increases in exceptional circumstances, listed in section 23 of the Residential Tenancy Regulation (RTR).
 The application fee for landlords is $300, plus $10 for each rental unit, to a maximum of $600.
 If your landlord applies for an additional rent increase, you will be served with a package of hearing documents, including the evidence they have submitted.
 As the respondent, you will have a chance to speak during the hearing and submit evidence that challenges your landlord’s application.
 See RTB Policy Guideline 37 for more information.